padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

-This means that your registration is successful and you can now start exploring the Code Editor.
+This means that your registration is successful and you can now start exploring the Code Editor. <br>